signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

   Set this option to `true` to enable AlwaysOn Memory Profiling.
 The value will be assigned to the `SIGNALFX_PROFILER_MEMORY_ENABLED` environment variable in the Windows registry. (**default:** `false`)

+- `signalfx_dotnet_auto_instrumentation_iisreset` (Windows only): By default,
+  the `iisreset.exe` Powershell command will be executed after installation/configuration in order for auto instrumentation to take effect for IIS applications.
+Set this option to `false` to skip this step if IIS is managed separately or not applicable. (**default:** `true`)

 - `signalfx_dotnet_auto_instrumentation_additional_options` (Windows only):
   Dictionary of additional [supported options and values](